 11 Things To Avoid Doing Before Closing

 First time home buyers are often surprised at what happens AFTER they are pre-approved for a home loan.
 In fact, numerous people ruin their chances of getting a home by making simple mistakes once they hear the word “approval” from the mortgage lender.
-This article will point out some of the most common mistakes people make and most importantly explain what NOT to do before closing on a house.
+This article will point out some of the most common mistakes people make and most importantly explain things to avoid before closing on a home.

 Do Not Start a New Job

-Although it is not the most important item for getting an approval, job history and length of time at your present employer is vital to getting approved for a mortgage loan.
+Although it is not the most important item for getting approval, job history and length of time at your present employer are vital to getting approved for a mortgage loan.